 Further details of Guernsey VTS can be found in the booklet below.

 Port entry and exit

 Commercial vessels entering or leaving St Peter Port or St Sampson's are severely constrained by their draught whilst manoeuvring within the harbour and the approaches and small craft are to be kept well clear.
-A red light on the White Rock Pier head in St Peter Port harbour, one on the south end of the New Jetty and one on the Inter Island Quay indicate that large vessels are under way and prohibit entry and exit of others except small boats of 15 metres or less under power, which may proceed keeping well clear.
+A red light on the White Rock Pier head in St Peter Port harbour, one on the south end of the New Jetty and one on the Inter Island Quay indicate that large vessels are under way and prohibit entry and exit of others.
 It is also good practice to listen to Guernsey VTS on VHF Channels 12 and 62 for commercial traffic movements.

 Speed limits from four to six knots are in force in harbour areas.
 A speed limit of six knots is in force in most of the bays around the coast of Guernsey and in the approaches to Herm and Jethou.
 There is also a speed limit of six knots off most of the bathing beaches in Herm and at Rosaire anchorage.
 Click below for more information.